-You don’t need to be currently claiming the benefit, but you need to have received the benefit within 18 months of the installation.
+You don’t need to be currently claiming the benefit, but you need to have received the benefit within 12 months prior to the installation.

 If no one in your household has claimed any benefits, you might be eligible for a storage heater grant under new rules up to 50% of applications can come from people that don’t claim benefits.
 Our grant checker will determine if you are one of the lucky ones and meet the criteria (it takes 60 seconds or less).

 9. Timing could be everything to get electric storage heater grants